 Section 2g.
 Reserve Account

-The Finance Committee will direct the District Treasurer to maintain a separate "Interest Bearing Account" for reserve funds approximately equal to the prior year's
+The Finance Committee will direct the District Treasurer to maintain a separate "Interest Bearing Account" for reserve funds no less than 50% of the prior year's

-7

 budget.
 The Treasurer may, at his discretion, move excess general operating funds from the Regular Checking Account to the "Interest Bearing Account" on an interim basis to maximize interest return on District funds.
 All such transfers will be reported in the monthly reports provided by the Treasurer.